mflowgen/mflowgen/docs/ug-assertions.rst

 Certain characters are special in YAML syntax and must be escaped if you want to use them.
-For example, the following postcondition in the Mentor Calibre GDS merge step (i.e., "mentor-calibre-gdsmerge") asserts that the report does not warn about duplicate module definitions (a dangerous warning that can corrupt your layout):
+For example, the following postcondition in the Mentor Calibre GDS merge node (i.e., "mentor-calibre-gdsmerge") asserts that the report does not warn about duplicate module definitions (a dangerous warning that can corrupt your layout):